 - Keep some fruits, crackers, and a glass of water next to their beds if being thirsty or hungry in the middle of the night seems to trigger the wandering.

 - Remove or reduce potential hazards like extension cords and throw rugs that can cause them to fall and injure themselves in their wandering.

 - Install gates at stairwells to prevent accidental falls.

 Creating a More Secure Community

-- Register your loved one with local organizations, if any, that deals with such cases.
-Such organizations that work in tandem with the local law enforcement to quickly search and pinpoint the wanderer.
+- Register your loved one with local organizations, if any, that deal with such cases.
+Such organizations work in tandem with local law enforcement to quickly search and pinpoint the wanderer.